 Contact: +201006069004/1, Website (5th Settlement), Website (6th of October)

 Now it’s your turn.
-Let us know if we’re missing a great school in the comments below.
+Let us know if we’re missing a great school in Egypt in the comments below.
 If you’ve had a particularly good or bad experience with any of the schools listed above, please let us know in the comments section.
 Want to get in touch with us?
 Just click here and drop us a message.